 Applicants must be able to demonstrate they have:

-• demonstrable experience of strategy and policy development
+• proven experience of strategy and policy development

-• senior level experience of the delivery of business planning, budgeting and risk management processes including WHS, and of performance management and reporting
+• senior level experience of the delivery of business planning, budgeting and risk management processes and of performance management and reporting

-• senior level experience of delivering corporate services to an organisation
+• senior level experience delivering corporate services to an organisation

-• demonstrable experience of having driven business excellence programs and a commitment to rigor in process and standards
+• experience driving business excellence programs and a commitment to rigor in process and standards

 • senior level project management experience, preferably of a capital development

-• senior level experience of direct and indirect people management and of ensuring that staff are working collectively and collaboratively to achieve organizational objectives
+• senior level experience of direct and indirect people management and ensuring that staff are working collectively and collaboratively to achieve organisational objectives

-• experience of supporting the effective governance and compliance of an organisation
+• experience supporting the effective governance and compliance of an organisation

-• ability to build and maintain relationships with stakeholders and effectively advocate on behalf on the museum
+• the ability to build and maintain relationships with stakeholders and effectively advocate on behalf of the museum

 • outstanding interpersonal and communication skills

-• ability to exercise effective judgment and make complex decisions, often in the absence of precedent.
+• the ability to exercise effective judgment and make complex decisions, often in the absence of precedent.

 It would be good if applicants have:

-• experience of working in the cultural sector or a demonstrated understanding of this sector.
+• experience working in the cultural sector or a demonstrated understanding of this sector.

-Please visit our website to view the full position description and instructions on how to apply.
+Please visit the MCA website to view the full position description and for information on how to apply.